 A Catholic Meditation on the Gospel

 The fourth Sunday of Lent is sometimes called Laetare Sunday.
 Laetare is a Latin word that means “rejoice.”
 Even as we observe our Lenten sacrifices, we rejoice in anticipation of the joy that will be ours at Easter.
 Have you ever met someone who found true joy by making sacrifices for others?
 In our work, we’re blessed with the support and inspiration of our international volunteers, including Dr. Matthew Jones who recently arrived in South Sudan.
 It’s a difficult, dangerous place to work.
-He’s joining our medical staff and the Comboni Sisters at the St. Teresa Hospital in Nzara.
+He’s joining our medical staff and the Comboni Sisters at the St. Theresa Hospital in Nzara.
 Matthew will be caring for the women and children in this very poor, war torn community for the next nine months.

 Whoever lives the truth comes to the light.—John 3:14-21